E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 We tested this new implementation on SPC water and 1,3-dimethyl imidazolium chloride.
-The results are published see Ref `<https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `<https://arxiv.org/abs/1806.09870>`_.
+The results are published in `<https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `<https://arxiv.org/abs/1806.09870>`_.

 Here is a short manual on how to run the test and set up the local thermostat simulation within this Abrupt AdResS simulations in GROMACS: